Hafiz Sahar: Early life

-Dr. Sahar was born in Afghanistan in Laghman Province in the village of Diwa as the oldest son of Mirza Ghulam Mohamed Khan, a member of the Kakar tribe and a Provincial treasurer for the King, and Bibi Sheeba, a homemaker.
+Sahar was born in Laghman Province in the village of Diwa as the oldest son of Mirza Ghulam Mohamed Khan, a member of the Kakar tribe and a Provincial treasurer for the King, and Bibi Sheeba, a homemaker.
 His interest in literary work prompted him to translate Aesop's Fables to Dari (Persian) (Luqman e Hakim), while in highschool.

 Education

 He graduated from Habibia high school as class Valedictorian in 1949 and completed his degree in Political Sciences from Kabul University with first rank.
 He completed his master’s degree at Northwestern University and his doctorate degree as a Fulbright Scholar from New York University in 1967 with Founders Day Award.
 He could read, write and speak Persian, Pashtu, English, Urdu and Arabic, as well as able to speak dialects of Pahay, Sheghni and Baluchi.